vielhuber/hlp/README.md

 hlp.pushId() // -LDiDooGs9PyGHmghk5i
 hlp.pushId() // -LDiDooGs9PyGHmghk5j

-// access object properties with dot notation hlp.getProp({
+// access object properties with dotprop notation
+// today it is better to use optional chaining in combination with nullish coalescing ({}?.c?.a?.a??'default') hlp.getProp({
     a: 1,
     b: { a: 3, b: 3 },